ippontech/blog-usa/posts/ethereum-development-tips.md

 Another fun thing to manage close to C is of course the storage.
 Objects do not always behave the way you want them to and you need to remember that everything has a price on a blockchain.

-You have to know if the object you are defining in your function needs to be “memory” (stored temporarily) or “storage” (knowing that it will be stored in the blockchain).
+You have to know if the object you are defining in your function needs to be "memory” (stored temporarily) or "storage” (knowing that it will be stored in the blockchain).
 For example, a dynamic array has to be storage, so you may need to find a way to know the exact number of object it should need.

 Other oddities may include structures not being able to be defined recursively, or more importantly, all state variables being initialized to their default value.
 This means that a boolean will be automatically false, and also that a mapping (Solidity’s widely used equivalent of a hashmap) will be initialized for every key at the byte 0.
 This means that you cannot iterate on the keys!